-This article walks through a few of the options for placing code into forms.
+This article walks through a few of the options for placing code in forms.
 It includes some guidlines on where and perhaps more importantly, where not to, put code.

 For form specific code, there are three places that we recommend to put your code, Custom Events, the Custom Head Content field, and theme files.